 MMBDA uses the co-teaching model with a 10:1 student-to-teacher ratio, which allows for intentional and targeted instruction.
 The co-planning process facilitates collaboration, sharing of ideas, reflection, and mentoring to promote creative and effective teaching.
 Co-teaching facilitates inclusion, which allows special education students in the general education setting.

-We believe that Foreign Language, Art, and Music are critical subjects for developing well rounded, creative, thoughtful and intelligent children.
+We believe that Foreign Language, Art, and Music are critical subjects for developing well-rounded, creative, thoughtful, and intelligent children.
 We believe that a high-quality education is an inherent right and one of the most important things that we can provide a child.
-Further, we believe that Mary McLeod Bethune Day Academy Public Charter School will ensure that the right of high-quality education will be actualized.
-Our Board of Trustees, faculty and staff are committed to fulfilling the responsibility of providing a high-quality educational program that will produce children who possess the ability to think critically, creatively, and analytically.
+Further, we believe that Mary McLeod Bethune Day Academy Public Charter School will ensure that the right to high-quality education will be actualized.
+Our Board of Trustees, faculty, and staff are committed to fulfilling the responsibility of providing a high-quality educational program that will produce children who possess the ability to think critically, creatively, and analytically.

 - Exposure to a variety of topics, people, and adventures

 - Exposure and acquisition of languages of the world

 - Identifying, cultivating, and developing unique and individual talents

 - Developing proficient communication skills through reading, writing, speaking, and using technology

 - Developing character traits of integrity, honesty, fairness, compassion, diplomacy, and responsibility